 As a result of the attack, Colonial Pipeline had to shut down the fuel pipeline, leaving gas stations, businesses, and households without fuel.
 Additionally, the news of a cyber-attack made its rounds and people started panic buying which resulted in gas shortages along the east coast.
 DarkSide stole about 100 gigabytes of data from the company and threatened to leak it if they refused to pay a ransom.
 Colonial Pipeline ended up paying DarkSide $4.4 million in ransom.

 Putting cyber security basics into practice can help your organization protect business processes and reduce the risk of a cyber attack.
 Updating software, securing files, managing passwords, and managing inventory are the first principles you should follow before diving into more sophisticated cyber security tools.
-Avertium offers the following services to help your organization stay on the right path toward securing your environments:
+Avertium offers the following services to help your organization stay on the right path toward securing your environment:

 Avertium, the FBI, and CISA recommend the following regarding cyber security best practices: